By Eric Johnson

 “By pressuring KSL to delay breaking the AFCO story—between October 1981 and March 1982—dozens of families continued to invest at a time there was no chance AFCO could pay them back.
 At the same time, Dunn worked to keep worried investors from going to authorities.
 When AFCO quit making payments investors began getting demands for payment and notices of foreclosure.
 Dozens of families were terrified” (221).

 During those critical years from 1978 to 1982, Dunn continued to block for the AFCO organization by calling off frustrated investors who had threatened to make legal claims against the company.
-At the same time, Dunn privately was pressuring the company to serve his own interests by paying back the money he had invested.
+At the same time, Dunn privately was pressuring the company’s leaders to serve his own interests by paying back the money he had invested with them.
+As Packer explained,

 “Dunn convinced the group to back off, to give Affleck a chance to raise outside capital.
 But Dunn, himself, did not back off.
 Instead of telling Affleck to immediately pay those investors, he asked Affleck to repay the money Dunn and his family had invested” (222).